Entkenntnis/challenges-server/README.md

   backgroundLicenseHtml:
     '<a href="https://paintingvalley.com/sketch-paper-texture#sketch-paper-texture-37.jpg">paintingvalley.com</a> (<a href="https://creativecommons.org/licenses/by-nc/4.0/deed.en">CC BY-NC 4.0</a>)',
   centeringOffset: 1,
+  width: '1600',
+  height: '1200'
 }
 ```

 Add the background image into the static folder and reference it.
 Please add a license if its not your own picture.
 The centeringOffset helps to align the challenge titles on the map, it can be positive (move title right) or negative (move title left), and floating point.

+You can also set the width and the height of the map.

 ### config.brand